-This summer you can participate in the new interactive experience, Moments, Reimagining Nature through Art.
+This fall you can participate in the new interactive experience, Moments, Reimagining Nature through Art.

 The Find Out Forest has been transformed into an interactive gallery complete with a central Artist Studio where you can capture your own fleeting moments.